Finland in the Eurovision Song Contest 2006: At Eurovision

-The semi-final and the final were televised in Finland on Yle TV2 with commentary in Finnish by Jaana Pelkonen, Heikki Paasonen and Asko Murtomäki.
+The semi-final and the final were televised in Finland on Yle TV2 with commentary in Finnish by Jaana Pelkonen, Heikki Paasonen, and Asko Murtomäki.
 The three shows were also broadcast on Yle FST5 with commentary in Swedish by Thomas Lundin as well as via radio with Finnish commentary by Sanna Pirkkalainen and Jorma Hietamäki on Yle Radio Suomi.
-The Finnish spokesperson, who announced the Finnish votes during the final, was Nina Tapio.
+Yle appointed Nina Tapio as its spokesperson to announce the Finnish votes during the final.